 What is Obsessive-Compulsive Disorder?

-Obsessive-compulsive disorder (OCD) is an anxiety disorder consisting of recurring and unwanted obsessive thoughts and/or repetitive and compulsive actions and behaviours.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder consisting of recurring, unwanted, obsessive thoughts and can manifest itself in repetitive and compulsive behaviours.
 OCD can vary in its severity and impact and can sometimes result in very high levels of anxiety and distress.
 OCD can also take up a considerable amount of time and attention for both, the sufferer and their family and/or friends.
-OCD is believed to affect between 1.9 to 3% of young people and can affect people from any social class, ethnicity or background.
+OCD is believed to affect between 1.9-3% of young people and can affect people from any social class, ethnicity or background.

 When is OCD a problem and potentially meeting a diagnostic threshold?

 Anxious thoughts are common and they can influence our behaviour in a helpful way.
-For example, the thought; “Did I leave the front door open?” may lead someone to go back and check, to prevent the house from being burgled.
-It is also normal to have certain routines (e.g. checking the door is locked after leaving the house).
-However, if these thoughts and behaviours become obsessive (recurring), they can lead someone to engage in unhelpful behaviours (e.g. repeatedly checking the door), which can interfere with their daily functioning (e.g. frequently being late for work or school).
-OCD is maintained when a person carries out compulsions (e.g. locking the door 10 times after leaving the house) to reduce their anxiety and obsessive thoughts, as this reinforces their belief that their worrying thoughts may be true.
-They never get the opportunity to learn that their anxiety will gradually go away without performing their compulsions.
+For example, “did I leave the front door open?”, is a thought that may lead someone to go back and check to prevent the house from being burgled.
+It is also normal to have certain routines (in this case checking the door is locked after leaving the house).
+However, if these thoughts and behaviours become obsessive, they can lead someone to engage in unhelpful behaviours (e.g. excessively checking the door), which can interfere with their daily life (e.g. frequently being late for work or school).
+OCD is maintained when a person carries out compulsions (e.g. locking the door 10 times after leaving the house) to reduce their anxiety and obsessive thoughts, as this reinforces the worrying thoughts.
+Anxieties are unlikely to disappear when people cannot go without performing their compulsions.
 If you feel that your OCD is causing significant distress or interference in your daily life, it might be time to seek out some help or support to try to break these unhelpful maintenance cycles.

 What are the main symptoms of OCD?

-Some of the most common signs to look out for regarding whether someone is experiencing OCD can include (although are not limited to):
+Some of the most common warning signs that someone is experiencing OCD include (but are not limited to):